INSTRUCTIONAL FLEET

 PROGRAMMING

-First Time Sailing: This curriculum teaches the fundamentals of sailing to our youngest first time sailing campers.
-Eligible campers are age 7 or 8 who have never sailed before or with camp operator approval.
+First Time Sailing: This curriculum teaches the fundamentals of sailing to our youngest first time sailors.
+Eligible campers are age 7 or 8 who have never previously sailed or others with camp operator approval.
 Topics include: parts of a boat; rigging a boat; sails and how they work; getting your boat righted and going again after a capsize; and general skills for safe boat handling in low breeze conditions.
 Campers will learn by doing with emphasis on having fun experiences.
-Program length is 5 days offered in each of 7 sessions.
+Program length is 5 days offered in 7 sessions.

 Sailing skills are refined through games, challenges, drills, deeper understanding of sailing theory, and getting the repetitions needed to learn and grow.
 Advanced Campers are introduced to competitive activities that demonstrate how boat performance and the more complex rules of the road (commonly called the Racing Rules of Sailing) work together to improve seamanship.
 Advanced Campers continue to learn by doing with emphasis shifting toward increasing boat performance.
 Advanced Campers will know how to identify their wind environment, correctly balance their boat and steer and adjust their sails for all points of sail in light to moderate breeze, maneuver through complex tacking and jibing situations with conflicts, round marks to port and to starboard with conflicts, back their boats, start and stop their boats and hold fixed positions, and master time/distance problems.

-Performance Camp: This curriculum focuses on further increasing camper confidence and boat performance when on the water in breeze up to 15 knots and refining the skills taught in the earlier Intermediate/Advanced curricula as applied to competitive situations.
+Performance Camps and Dinghy Sailing Workshops: This curriculum focuses on further increasing camper confidence and boat performance when on the water in breeze up to 15 knots and refining the skills taught in the earlier Intermediate/Advanced curricula as applied to competitive situations.
 Campers will practice advanced sailing techniques: starting a sail boat race; understanding race courses, properly trimming sails, introduction to using spinnakers (In the C420 Program); various competitive racing configurations and applying the Racing Rules of Sailing.
 Campers must have sailing experience and be able to demonstrate their boat balancing, sail trim, and seamanship skills.
 Proper steering and sail trim on all points of sail become routine and fully mastered.
 This curriculum will emphasizes racing in either single handed or crewed dinghies.
 It targets campers who get their enjoyment from continuously improving their sailing performance and comparing that performance with peers through racing.
-Program length is 10 days and will be offered in each of the .
+Program length is 10 days and will be offered in multiple sesssions.

 Junior Big Boat Program: This curriculum shifts away from dinghy sailing and dinghy techniques to focus on the experience of sailing larger keel boats in the 24′ to 33′ over all length (LOA) range.
 This program meets twice weekly for 8 lessons in the early evening for activities featuring chalk talks and land drills ashore, practice sails, and participation in seasonal Thursday evening racing with the HdG Yacht Club fleets.
 This camp programming is available by invitation only and is restricted to teenagers and older Please use our information request form page ( Information Request Link ) to indicate your interest and we will contact you about participation.